ThomasSt0rm/VNI/Docs/StepsTaken.md

 1. Setup LDAP client (as in the guide above)
 2. Configure password auth in SSH daemon

-This will be done automagically by Ansible playbook + AWS dynamic inventory.
+This will be done automagically by Ansible playbook + AWS dynamic inventory, but also with user_data within launch configuration.
 Best practice is to keep special Management server for Ansible playbook for server configuration management, but to avoid unnecessary hosts, I will install Ansible on Bastion host.